HugoHugo/hugohugo.github.io/index.md

 I have two years of software development in Python and I am passionate about building and maintaining web applications that are capable of processing large amounts of data.

-I am passionate about developing scalable and reliable software using modern tools like Docker containers, Kubernetes, and
+I am passionate about developing scalable and reliable software using modern tools like Docker containers.
+My experience includes developing software in C++, implementing and using machine learning algorithms in the R language, and setting up web servers and reverse proxies using NGINX.

 Below, you can find a couple of my latest projects: